MarcinKilarski/Website-Audit/seo.md

 Overview

-The geographic location of the server you use to host your website can [increase your site’s relevance in the country in which it is located](https://webmasters.googleblog.com/2010/03/working-with-multi-regional-websites.html), because it is used by search engines as one of the signals to determine for which users your content is the most helpful.
+The geographic location of the server you use to host your website can [increase your site's relevance in the country in which it is located](https://webmasters.googleblog.com/2010/03/working-with-multi-regional-websites.html), because it is used by search engines as one of the signals to determine for which users your content is the most helpful.

 Keeping your website in a country where the majority of your customers live can give you a slightly higher chance to reach those users.
 If your site is translated into a different language, you could host that translation on a separate server, which is located in the country where that language is used.
 However, this is more a nice-to-have than a critical factor to have your pages appearing in the search results of these countries.